friedcouch/Depict/README.md

   - Supabase is an open-source alternative to Google's firebase.
 It uses an SQL database and Netlify's Gotrue library for authentication.
 8. Netlify
   - Netlify is a platform for hosting static websites, and I have found it to be wayyy faster than Github pages.
 Additionally, they provide serverless functions, similar to AWS Lambda.
 I used the serverless functions to communicate with the database and API, without exposing secrets.
-9. PaperJS
+9. TwoJS
-  - The library used to draw on the canvas
+  - The library used to create the svg

 ## Testing
 - Index: